-The Mapping Partner should ensure that the mapped wave runup elevations are the R{21} values of the modeled wave runup elevations follow a Rayleigh distribution (Walton, 1992).
-Most often, wave runup methods and models return either the $R{2\%}$ or $R{\rm mean}$.
-Following the Rayleigh distribution, $R{2\%}$ is equal to 2.2 $R{\rm mean}$.
+The Mapping Partner should ensure that the mapped wave runup elevations are the R{2%} values.
+If the modeled wave runup elevations are not the R{2%} values, conversions to this value can be made assuming wave runup elevations follow a Rayleigh distribution (Walton, 1992).
+Most often, wave runup methods and models return either the R{2%} or R{mean}.
+Following the Rayleigh distribution, R{2%} is equal to $2.2R{mean}$.

-Summaries of different methods for calculating wave runup have been compiled in various peer reviewed publications (e.g., Kobayashi, 1999; CEM; and the EurOtop Manual). addition, Melby (2012) provides a review of runup methods for flood hazard studies. noted by Kobayashi (1999), wave runup on coastal structures has been studied mostly by engineers using hydraulic physical models whereas wave runup on beaches has been studied mostly by oceanographers using field measurements.
+Summaries of different methods for calculating wave runup have been compiled in various peer reviewed publications (e.g., Kobayashi, 1999; CEM; and the EurOtop Manual).
+In addition, Melby (2012) provides a review of runup methods for flood hazard studies.
+As noted by Kobayashi (1999), wave runup on coastal structures has been studied mostly by engineers using hydraulic physical models whereas wave runup on beaches has been studied mostly by oceanographers using field measurements.
 There are several computer programs available to compute runup.
 The most commonly applied programs used in FISs for runup calculations are ACES (Automated Coastal Engineering System, USACE 1992), Runup 2.0 (FEMA 1981, 1991), and CSHORE (Kobayashi et al. 2009, and Johnson et al. 2012).
 ACES and Runup 2.0, are based on empirical runup methods while CSHORE is a time dependent 1-D numerical surf zone dynamics model that utilizes a combination of empirical derivations.
 Table 1 provides a general guide to the selection of wave runup methods and models for environments of interest.
-These methods and models have been employed in recent FISs. methods and models for computing wave runup exist.
+These methods and models have been employed in recent FISs.
+Other methods and models for computing wave runup exist.
 The state-of-the-art for computing wave runup is expected to advance as more studies are published and more computer models are developed.